smarter-project/audio-client/charts/audio-client/README.md

 # smarter-audio-client

 This chart provides an example workload for Smarter Edge.
-The example processes audio input coming from a pulseaudio source through a ML model loaded in smarter-admission-controller (Triton) and uploads the result to MQTT (provided by smarter-fluent-bit).
+The example processes audio input coming from a pulseaudio source through a ML model loaded in smarter-inference (Triton) and uploads the result to MQTT (provided by smarter-fluent-bit).

 ## Functionality
 - Records arbitrary length audio clips to send to Nvidia's ML inference server: Triton.
 Users can either read audio data from pulseaudio, which is configured in the client.conf file of this project, or pass a path to a directory containing audio clips to classify.

-- This container assumes that smarter-admission-controller, smarter-pulseaudio and smarter-fluent-bit  are available on the node it is running on.
+- This container assumes that smarter-inference, smarter-pulseaudio and smarter-fluent-bit  are available on the node it is running on.
 Further, the microphone must be able to output sample at 16Khz.

 ## Chart values